• Skip to main content

 Instructions

-• Add rice and dal to a pot.
-Wash them at least thrice & drain water completely.
+• Add rice and moong dal to a pot.
+Rinse them at least thrice & drain water completely.
+If you do not have a cooker, then soak them for 30 to 40 mins.
+This will help them cook faster.

-• Fry onions and green chilies until the raw smell of onions goes away.
+• Add onions and green chilies.
+Saute them until the raw smell of onions goes away & they begin to turn golden.

-• Add tomatoes, carrots, beans, salt and turmeric and saute for 3 to 4 mins.
+• Next add tomatoes, carrots, beans, salt and turmeric.
+Saute for 3 to 4 mins.

 • Then add drained daal and rice.
 Saute for 3 to 4 mins.

-• Pour 3 cups water for mushy consistency and 4 cups for porridge like consistency.
+• Pour 4 cups water for porridge like consistency or 3 cups for mushy consistency.

 • Stir well & taste the water.
 Add more salt if needed.

-• Pour 1 tsp ghee on the hot khichdi.
+• Transfer to serving plates and pour 1 tsp ghee on the hot khichdi.
 Serve with papad and pickle.

-• When the ghee melts, add in bay leaf and cumin
+• As soon as the ghee melts, add bay leaf and cumin seeds.

-• When it sizzles then add in onions & chili.
+• When cumin begins to sizzle add onions & chopped chili.

-• Fry until transparent.
+• Saute until onions turn transparent.
 Next add in ginger, hing, tomatoes, all veggies & turmeric.

 • Saute for 2 to 3 mins until tomatoes turn mushy.

-• Add & saute drained rice & lentils for another 2 to 3 mins.
+• Add drained rice & lentils.
+Saute them for another 2 to 3 mins.

 • Add more salt if needed.
 Secure the lid & move the steam release handle to sealing.